Translate

 From a far corner of the bay, it all looks relatively calm!

-As the early evening approaches, yet another mix of colour appears.
+As the early evening approaches, yet another mix of color appears.
 The sea also changes; it becomes oily and limp.

 What a day!